Roast Chicken With Bacon Sage Stuffing

 5 from 13 votes

-This recipe will serve about four people.
+This roast chicken and sage stuffing recipe will serve about 6 people.
 If cooking it for a larger group, I recommend doing two chooks in one tray and making the stuffing in another tray.
 Scoop and add some of the chicken juices to the stuffing tray as that's when the magic happens.
 Alternatively, make the chicken first and then while it's resting, bake the stuffing.
 If avoiding nuts, use seeds instead.

 Ingredients